webmachinelearning/model-loader/explainer.md

                                      { devicePreference: "gpu",
                                        powerPreference: "low-power",
                                        modelFormat: "tflite" });
-// Then create the model loader using the ML context.
-Notice that the indices for the
+// Then create the model loader using the ML context. loader = new MLModelLoader(context);
-// input/output nodes are named and can be referenced in the "compute" function. loader = new MLModelLoader(context,
-                           { inputs:  {x: 1, y: 2},
-                             outputs: {z: 0 } });
 // In the first version, we only support loading models from ArrayBuffers.
 We
 // believe this covers most of the usage cases.
 Web developers can download the
 // model, e.g., by the fetch API.
 We can add new "load" functions in the future